 Mental Health First Aid

-The online Mental Health First Aid for Adults course is a practical skills and awareness course designed to equip learners with the skills and confidence to spot the triggers and signs of mental health issues, and provide support and signposting to self-help, or professional services.
+The Online MHFA Adult course is a practical skills and awareness course designed to equip learners with the skills and confidence to spot the triggers and signs of mental health issues, and provide support and signposting to self-help, or professional services.
+The new online version delivers the same evidence-based learning outcomes of the popular ‘face-to-face’ MHFA Two Day course in an accessible, online format.
+It is structured around a blend of individual learning and live sessions.

 By the end of this course, delegates will be able to: